Credit Cards 15 min read

 Check Issuer-Specific Rules

 Chase 5/24 rule: Chase will deny most applications if you have opened 5+ new credit cards (any issuer) in the past 24 months.
+This affects World of Hyatt, IHG Premier, Marriott Boundless, United Explorer, and Southwest Priority.

 Amex lifetime rule: You can only earn a welcome bonus on each Amex card once in your lifetime.
+This affects the Hilton Honors Surpass.

 Research these before applying to avoid wasting a hard inquiry on a doomed application.